 With the predefined and custom searches TreeSize offers plenty of possibilities to find the files you need.
 But unlike other tools TreeSize does not stop here: Besides the possibility to export the results in various file formats you can execute file operations on the search result.

-TreeSize operations for file search results.
-You can:
+TreeSize operations for file search results

 - archive the files in the ZIP format.

 - move files to a different location under preservation of certain parts of the path.

 - delete checked files or move them to the recycle bin.

 - define your own scripts or programs and pass the checked results list as parameter to them, to perform any desired operation.

 - copy files to any location - this feature is very handy for file migration.

 - rename the file names using various rules.

 TreeSize can create a log file as well as an undo script.
 You can use the latter to revert all move operations (rename excluded).